-Broadband courses/internships/entrepreneurship.
-Begin the three course sequence with Broadband Spring / Intro 101, offered in spring 2010 (January-May).
-This course will recruit 50 students from the university, Parkland College, and area high schools.
+Broadband Spring / Intro 101, offered in spring 2010 (January-May).
+This course will recruit 50 students from the University of Illinois, Parkland College, and area high schools.
 A basic survey, it will cover topics for the beginner and the advanced, a full review of broadband, what it is, what it enables, its history and its social implications.

 Facilities: Opening Mad Lab, installing equipment across 45 centers.
 The Mad Lab will be installed and operational first as the staging ground for all other work.
-The 45 centers will only be installed (i.e., equipped with technology to bring it up to UC2B standard) after all the various staff have trained together, gotten to know each other, and begun to collaborate.
+The 45 centers will only be installed (i.e., equipped with adequate technology to bring it up to UC2B standard) after all the various staff have trained together and gotten to know each other.
 Then estimating on average two centers a week, equipment and other items needed to standardize will be installed at the 45 centers.
-This will also involve necessary renovation to enlarge the Douglass Branch Library computer center.
+This will also involve the necessary renovation to expand the space of the Douglass Branch Library computer center.